A Social Justice Gift Guide for Hanukkah

 1. Give refuge to the millions fleeing violence and turmoil.

-Few stories have captured global attention like the plight of refugees fleeing their homes – many from Syria and heading to Europe – in search of a better life for themselves and their families.
+Few stories have captured global attention like the plight of refugees fleeing their homes in search of a better life for themselves and their families.
 HIAS is leading the Jewish community response to this crisis, and a gift to HIAS is a gift that will help assist refugees around the world.

 Have any musicians in your life?
 Someone who believes music can change the world?
 Give the ultimate social justice songbook, Tzedek Tirdof, featuring songs that resound with Jewish values and transcend personal boundaries.
 Start a (musical) revolution!

 3. Give delicious and ethically sourced food.